bhansen3/CognitiveServices-Documentation/Content/en-us/LUIS/GetStartedLUIS-Advanced.md

 ###Action Binding

-After you have created one or more entities and start creating intents, you may want to link an intent to an action.
-You would then like to  specify requirements for this action to be triggered.
+ There are times when you may want to link an intent to an action.
+You can also specify requirements for this action to be triggered.
 These requirements are known as parameters.
 LUIS supports only one action per intent.
 Each action can include a group of parameters derived from entities.
 The parameter can be optional or required, LUIS assumes that an action is triggered only when all the required parameters are fulfilled.

 ###Defining an Action

-1. On the left-hand panel of the LUIS Application Editor work space, click an existing intent, for example "BookFlight", or create a new one.
+1. In the LUIS Application Editor work space on the left-hand panel, click an existing intent, for example "BookFlight", or create a new one.
 2. In the **Add a new intent** dialog box which opens, click **Add Action**.
 3. Let us assume this action requires three parameters, "FromLocation", "ToLocation", and "Date".
 4. Click **Add Parameter**.
 Type the name of the parameter, for example "FromLocation", and specify its type from the entities in the **Type** drop-down menu.
-In this case "FromLocation" is the entity.
+In this case "Location::FromLocation" is the entity.
+(For hereditary entities, see [Get started with LUIS: The Basics](GetStartedLUIS-Basics.md).)
-5. Click **Add Parameter** again to add the next parameter, for example "ToLocation" with "ToLocation" being the entity.
+5. Click **Add Parameter** again to add the next parameter, for example "ToLocation" with "Location::ToLocation" being the entity.
 6. Add a third parameter "Date" with "datetime" being the entity.
-7. Check the **Required** check box next to the name of the parameter that is required for the action to trigger.
+7. Check the **Required** check box next to the name of the parameter that is required for the action to be triggered.
 (If the action is optional leave the check box unchecked.)

 ![Adding Action Binding](./Images/AddActionBinding.PNG)